ermshaua/classification-score-stream/README.md

 ## Citation

 This paper is currently under review.
 After publishing, you can find the citation request here.
-You can find a preprint <a href="https://arxiv.org/abs/2310.20431">here</a>.
+A preprint is available <a href="https://arxiv.org/abs/2310.20431">here</a>.

 ## Resources